tago-io/tcore/README.md

   <img alt="TagoCore in action" src="./.github/main-screenshot.png">
 </p>

-[TagoCore](https://tagocore.com) is a distribution of the `TCore - OSS` repository with TagoIO-specific customizations released under a copyright license of [TagoIO](https://tago.io).

-[TagoCore](https://tagocore.com) is a free, fast, and open-source IoT platform for edge computing that you can use to parse, and analyze the data from your devices!
+[TagoCore](https://tagocore.com) is a free, fast, and open-source IoT platform for edge computing, allowing you to parse, analyze, and manage data from your devices.

-TagoCore is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux on [TagoCore's website](https://tagocore.com/#download).
+TagoCore is distributed as a Docker image, which you can access on [Docker Hub](https://hub.docker.com/r/tagoio/tagocore).

 ## Contributing

-There are many ways in which you can participate in this project, for example:
+There are many ways to participate in this project, including:

-* [Submit bugs and feature requests](https://github.com/tago-io/tcore/issues), and help us verify as they are checked in
+* [Submit bugs and feature requests](https://github.com/tago-io/tcore/issues) and help us verify as they are checked in
 * Review [source code changes](https://github.com/tago-io/tcore/pulls)

 ## Feedback